f-lsq/library-loans-db/readme.md

 Successful update of existing book information in ARC:
 ![alt text](assets/update-books.png)

-Existing book information (before update) stored in MongoDB:
+Existing book information (before updating languages) stored in MongoDB:
 ![alt text](assets/create-books-db.png)

-Existing book information (after update) stored in MongoDB:
+Existing book information (after updating languages) stored in MongoDB:
 ![alt text](assets/update-books-db.png)

 *Note: Validation performed when updating a book information is the same as that when a new book is created*